Superheterodyne receiver: History

+Conceptualisation

-Although a number of researchers discovered the superheterodyne concept, filing patents only months apart (see below), American engineer Edwin Armstrong is often credited with the concept.
+Although a number of researchers discovered the superheterodyne concept, filing patents only months apart, American engineer Edwin Armstrong is often credited with the concept.
 He came across it while considering better ways to produce RDF receivers.
 He had concluded that moving to higher "short wave" frequencies would make RDF more useful and was looking for practical means to build a linear amplifier for these signals.
 At the time, short wave was anything above about 500 kHz, beyond any existing amplifier's capabilities.

 It had been noticed that when a regenerative receiver went into oscillation, other nearby receivers would start picking up other stations as well.
 Armstrong (and others) eventually deduced that this was caused by a "supersonic heterodyne" between the station's carrier frequency and the regenerative receiver's oscillation frequency.
 When the first receiver began to oscillate at high outputs, its signal would flow back out through the antenna to be received on any nearby receiver.
 On that receiver, the two signals mixed just as they did in the original heterodyne concept, producing an output that is the difference in frequency between the two signals.

 For instance, consider a lone receiver that was tuned to a station at 300 kHz.
 If a second receiver is set up nearby and set to 400 kHz with high gain, it will begin to give off a 400 kHz signal that will be received in the first receiver.
 In that receiver, the two signals will mix to produce four outputs, one at the original 300 kHz, another at the received 400 kHz, and two more, the difference at 100 kHz and the sum at 700 kHz.
 This is the same effect that Fessenden had proposed, but in his system the two frequencies were deliberately chosen so the beat frequency was audible.
 In this case, all of the frequencies are well beyond the audible range, and thus "supersonic", giving rise to the name superheterodyne.